2012 Toyota Noah Review

 The Toyota Noah is a 7 to 8 seater van with sliding doors on both sides.
 It is a spacious and comfortable car that can carry up to 8 full sized adults and their luggage.
 The elevated, upright seats provide for a natural sitting position and are comfortable for long distance driving.

 The Toyota Noah is a Multi-Purpose-Vehicle(MPV) that was introduced to the Japanese market in late 2001.
 It was developed from the popular Toyota TownAce/LiteAce platform and is largely the same as the Toyota Voxy.
-Most people cannot actually tell the difference as with many other Toyotas such as the Premio and the Allion.
+Most people cannot actually tell the difference and it takes a keen eye to pick the differences.
 Later in this review, we will highlight the technical differences between the Noah and the Voxy in a way that can help a prospective buyer to make an informed decision.

 The Toyota Noah is a 7 or 8 seater van with sliding doors on both sides.
-There is a 5 seater option available but it’s not very common in the Kenyan market.
-The 2010 Toyota Noah falls in the second generation that was in production from 2007 to 2013.
-In the Toyota classification tree, the Toyota Noah is placed in a class above the Toyota Sienta and below the Toyota Alphard.
-It competes locally with the Toyota Voxy, Nissan Serena, Honda StepWGN, Mitsubishi Delica and Mazda Biante.
+There is a 5 seater option available but it’s not common in the Kenyan market.
+The 2013 Toyota Noah falls in the second generation that was in production from 2007 to 2013.
+In the Toyota classification tree, the Toyota Noah is in a class above the Toyota Sienta and below the Toyota Alphard.
+It competes locally with the Toyota Voxy, Nissan Serena, Honda Stepwagon, Mitsubishi Delica and Mazda Biante.